Paris - Amsterdam

 © De Heerlijkheid van Noordwelle

-Day 9: From Nordwelle to Delft via Rotterdam - Dutch Modernity, History, and Charm (57km)
+Day 9: From Nordwelle to Delft via Rotterdam – Cycling through modernity, history, and Dutch charm (57 km)

 🚲 Head out for a 57 km day, connecting the peaceful Nordwelle to the historic city of Delft, passing through the lively Rotterdam.
 This route will offer a mix of Rotterdam's energy and Delft's more tranquil charm.